TilakCSE/AI-Attendance-Tracker/README.md

 - A working webcam.
 - Platform-specific notes:
   - The `face_recognition` package depends on `dlib`.
 Many platforms have prebuilt wheels; ensure you have a compatible Python version.
 If installation fails, refer to the `face_recognition` docs for prerequisites (e.g., CMake, Visual C++ Build Tools on Windows).
-  - Tkinter and sqlite3 are part of the Python standard library.
+  - PyQt5 and sqlite3 are part of the Python standard library.
 Ensure your Python installation includes Tk support.

 ## Setup